windupb1rd/make_anki_cards/README.md

 There's also a variable to apply existing schedule settings from your own deck in `config.py`.

 ##### ----------
 This program was written for personal use.
-There is no any warranty or responsibility If you have any thoughts or suggestions on Anki Card Maker, please feel free to contact me.
+There is no any warranty or responsibility.
+If you have any thoughts or suggestions on Anki Card Maker, please feel free to contact me.
 `sheyan44@gmail.com`